Mark Pretti Nature Tours, L.L.C.

 Like my trip to Northern Colombia, Central Colombia is fairly compact, includes some very nice lodging, great scenery, mild weather, and a spectacular array of Andean eye candy.

-Led by naturalist and bird guide Mark Pretti and local guides, the 2024 cost will be about $4000 per person - double occupancy, starting in Medellin and ending in Pereira, and includes all lodging, meals, tips, and ground transportation.
-The single supplement will be about $475.
-Limited to 9 participants.
+Led by naturalist and bird guide Mark Pretti and local guides, the 2025 cost will be about $4400 per person with 8 participants - double occupancy, starting in Medellin and ending in Pereira, and includes all lodging, meals, tips, and ground transportation.
+The single supplement will be about $600.
+Limited to 8 participants.

 Detailed itinerary and references available upon request.